eddynaka/debugging/crashing-application/netframework/README.md

     HResult: 80131500
     ```

-5. Check the stack, to see how it happened:
+5. Check the stack to see how it happened:

     ```text
     0:000> !clrstack